-Mr Phillip Hart was appointed as a replacement Director in March 2020.
+Mr Phillip Hart was elected as a Director in November 2020.

 Principal Activity

 The principal activity of the Company is to advance the promotion and development of tourism within the Sunshine Coast region, which encompasses the combined local government areas of the Sunshine Coast Council, Noosa Council and Gympie Regional Council.
 There were no significant changes in the nature of the activity of the company during the year.